Last updated on June 26th, 2020

 Mama Bear Similar Applications (showing the owner’s apparent goal to monopolize similarly popular keywords to market online retail stores)

-Mama Bear Premature Use (Note: USPTO’s response stated that this issue is not appropriate for a Letter of Protest)of
+Mama Bear evidence of Premature Use (Note: USPTO’s response stated that this issue is not appropriate for a Letter of Protest)